spotinst/help/src/docs/spot-security/features/threats.md

 The All Threats table includes the following columns:

-* **Threat ID**: The unique identifier allows you to track and reference each detected threat individually, aiding in investigation and incident management.
+* **Threat ID**: The unique identifier that enables you to track and reference each detected threat individually, aiding in investigation and incident management.
 * **Asset Type**: The service type such as EC2, IAM, etc.
 * **Asset ID**: The associated ID of the asset impacted by the detected threat, assisting in scoping the potential impact of the incident within the cloud infrastructure.
 * **Cloud Acount Name**: The cloud account that is related to the detected threat.